farcasterxyz/protocol/README.md

 ## 2.2 Farcaster Names

 A Farcaster name or `fname` is an optional, human-readable identifier for users and organizations.
 Fnames are alpha-numeric like @alice, distinguished from other text by prefixing it with an at-symbol.
-Users can get register an fname to a custody address, which can own more than one name at a time.
+Users can register an fname to a custody address, which can own more than one name at a time.

 Fnames must be unique and match the regular expression `/^[a-z0-9][a-z0-9-]{0,15}$/`.
 While Ethereum has many namespaces, fnames have unique properties that make them very useful in social networks.
 They are cheaper to mint and own, are less vulnerable to [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack), and are [recoverable](#33-recovery).

-User register fnames for a year at a time by paying a fee to the [Farcaster Name Registry](https://github.com/farcasterxyz/contracts/), which issues each one as an NFT.
+Users register fnames for a year at a time by paying a fee to the [Farcaster Name Registry](https://github.com/farcasterxyz/contracts/), which issues each one as an NFT.
 The protocol's core team periodically sets the fee rate to a value that makes squatting less practical.
 An fname becomes renewable ninety days before it expires.
 Once expired, fnames enter a dutch auction where the price is set to a yearly fee plus a premium, which decays until it reaches zero.

 ## 2.3 Recovery